Theresa Park: Career

-Park was an executive producer of ROAR for Apple TV+, an anthology series of darkly comic feminist fables, starring Nicole Kidman, Cynthia Erivo, Merritt Weaver and Alison Brie, as well as EXPATS, the Amazon Prime TV series based on Janice Y.K.
+Park was an executive producer of ROAR for Apple TV+, an anthology series of darkly comic feminist fables, starring Nicole Kidman, Cynthia Erivo, Merritt Weaver and Alison Brie, as well as Expats, the Amazon Prime TV series based on Janice Y.K.
 Lee’s New York Times bestselling novel, adapted for television by Alice Bell and Lulu Wang and directed by Wang.

-Per Capita has a number of film and television projects in various stages of development, including The Cartographers, with writer/director Veena Sud adapting the short story by Alexander Weinstein; the film adaptation of Nicholas Sparks’s #1 New York Times bestselling novel, The Return, which Park will produce alongside Sparks and Elizabeth Cantillon, who optioned it for her MRC Film label; an animated children’s series at Apple+ based on the bestselling children’s series The Sisters Grimm, and a television series based on Joel Kostman’s memoir Keys to the City.
+Per Capita has a number of film and television projects in various stages of development, including the film adaptation of Nicholas Sparks’s #1 New York Times bestselling novel, The Return, which Park will produce alongside Sparks and Elizabeth Cantillon, who optioned it for her MRC Film label; an animated children’s series at Apple+ based on the bestselling children’s series The Sisters Grimm, and a television series based on Joel Kostman’s memoir Keys to the City.
 Park is also slated to produce alongside Anonymous Content for Universal Studios three films based on recent and forthcoming Nicholas Sparks novels, including The Wish (Hachette, 2021).

 Park was a producer on the feature films The Best of Me (Relativity, 2014), The Longest Ride (Fox 2000, 2015) and The Choice (Lionsgate, 2016), all based on novels by Nicholas Sparks.
 She executive produced the telefilm Deliverance Creek (Lifetime, 2014).